 TOKYO

-The Best Japanese Beer Guide!
-Top 10 Must-Drink Beers in Japan
+Ultimate Japanese Beer Guide: Top 12 Must-Drink Beers in Japan

 By Lucy Baker

-Beer is one of the most popular alcoholic drinks in Japan, and is consumed even more than the national alcohol, sake (Japanese rice wine).
+Beer is one of the most popular alcoholic drinks in Japan and is consumed even more than the national alcohol, sake.
 When it comes to Japanese beer, it’s often ordered first to kick start a night out with groups of friends or as knock-off drinks for salarymen with the big boss.
-Made using high-quality ingredients, fresh running waters from mountains in the local landscapes, and an unbeatable craftsmanship mindset, Japanese beer is typically crisp, clean, and delicious.
+There’s even a Japanese expression for it, "toriaezu beer."
+Made using quality ingredients, fresh running waters from mountains in the local landscapes, and an unbeatable craftsmanship mindset, Japanese beer is typically crisp, clean and delicious.

-Japanese beer giants like Asahi, Sapporo, and Kirin are now household names overseas, with a range of tasty beer products available in Japan.
+Japanese beer giants like Asahi, Sapporo and Kirin are now household names overseas, with a range of tasty beer products available in Japan.
 Suntory also joins these brands to make up the country’s top four beer producers.
-They are the classic beer to order in Japan to enjoy alongside delicious drinking snacks at local izakayas.
-Throughout Japan and especially in the bigger cities like Tokyo, there is a rapidly growing craft beer scene as well.
+They are the classic beer to order in Japan to enjoy alongside delicious drinking snacks at local izakaya.
+Throughout Japan and especially in the bigger cities like Tokyo, there is a rapidly growing Japanese craft beer scene as well.

-Here’s your essential guide to Japanese beer, including the top 10 beers you should try on your next visit to the land of the rising sun!
+Below is byFood’s essential guide to Japanese beer, including the top 10 beers you should try on your next visit to Japan.
 They all go well with the classic Japanese drinking snack, kakipi (a mix of peanuts and crunchy mochi chips shaped like Japanese persimmon seeds).
 If you're drinking with a group, be sure to always pour some Japanese beer for others before yourself, and make sure there are no empty glasses!

 Have you wondered how Japanese beer is different from European or American-style beer?
 What makes Japanese beer special is that rice is usually used in the brewing process, making pilsner-style lager beer, whereas other countries’ beer is made with barley malt instead.
 Most but not all Japanese beer is made using rice.